infrablocks/concourse.js/README.md

    resources.
 * `TeamPipelineClient#getResource(resourceName)` - Returns the team pipeline
   resource specified by `resourceName`.
+* `TeamPipelineClient#forResource(resourceName)` - Returns a
+  `TeamPipelineResourceClient` for the resource specified by `resourceName`.
+  See below for more details of the methods supported on `TeamPipelineResourceClient`.
 * `TeamPipelineClient#listResourceTypes()` - Returns an array of team pipeline
   resource types.